How do you say your funny name?

 Will this alter my taste?

-To level out the mouth’s acidity quickly affected users have indicated it helps to brush the tongue with baking soda (which is a neutral pH).
-Otherwise, the mouth will adapt to the new, less acidic, oral environment on its own with continued use.
-But of course you don't have to.
-We understand you may prefer to discontinue use if so desired.
+To level out the mouth’s acidity quickly affected users have indicated it helps to brush the tongue with baking soda (an alkaline substance that when mixed with an acidic mouth, levels out the pH level).
+Otherwise, the mouth will adapt to the new, less acidic, oral environment on its own with continued use (est. 5-7days).
+But of course we understand you may prefer to discontinue use if loss of tastes persists.
 CloSYS may not be right for everyone.
 What's most important is that you feel comfortable with your oral care products.

 What does the tax code say about purchases in Washington state?